afosdick/ecen5813/README.md

 **Adding yourself to the student files**

+Do not start this git assignment until you have been given the provided homework.

 **Assignments**

 Change Directory in the git-assignment folder and complete the steps listed in the README files.